Hesbadami/Footballemrooz/README.md

 -------------
 - `Python 3.6`
 - PostgreSQL: [How to Install PostgreSQL and phpPgAdmin on Ubuntu 20.04](https://www.howtoforge.com/tutorial/ubuntu-postgresql-installation/)
 - Install necessary packages using `pipenv install`.
-Instructions for installing and using pipenv is provided [here](https://realpython.com/pipenv-guide/#pipenv-introduction).
+Run `pip install pipenv` if you don't have it installed.
+Full instructions for installing and using pipenv is provided [here](https://realpython.com/pipenv-guide/#pipenv-introduction).
 Also have a look at [their github](https://github.com/pypa/pipenv) if you are interested.

 Gathering matches using the main program (Soccertoday.py)
 -------
+To activate the project's virtualenv, run `pipenv shell`.
+Alternatively, run commands inside the virtualenv with `pipenv run`.

 ```bash
 python Soccertoday.py
 ```